 About planning enforcement

-A breach of planning control occurs if you do not get planning permission or consent for a development or a material change of use, or you do not carry out an approved development in accordance with the approved plans and in compliance with conditions.
+A breach of planning control happens if you don't get planning permission or consent for a development or a material change of use, or you don't carry out an approved development in line with the approved plans and in compliance with conditions.

 Local enforcement plan